peter-meehan-domokos/perfect-square/README.md

 ## Overview

-A novel way to view multi-variate datapoints.

-Especially good for vectors, as it allows you grasp and compare the shape (distribution) of thousands of datapoints very quickly.
+A novel 2D view multivariate data, or n-dimensional vectors.
+Yu can easily compare and group thousands of datapoints according to each point's individual shape.
+Especially good at showing comparison against an ideal state.
+Also good for visualising clustering and similarity ML algorithms.

-Shows progress towards an ideal state - a common requirement.
-For example, an injured sports star who is aiming to get nbakc to their pre-injury levels (the ideal state).
+For example, an injured sports star who is aiming to get back to their pre-injury levels (the ideal state).
 Or a recruitment algorithm which aims to find the person who most fits the required profile.
 Or an AI language model which aims to find a match for a word (token) based on similarity.

+In these cases, the dataset is normalised by giving a value for each measure as a proporiton of the ideal value for that measure (eg a percentage of the target achieved).

 ## Key features